Germany: Cologne cardinal offers pope resignation over abuse scandals | DW | 02.03.2022

 Rainer Maria Woelki, the controversial archbishop of Cologne, has come under fire for his handling of abuse cases in the Catholic Church.

-Cardinal Rainer Maria Woelki, the archbishop of Cologne, has offered his resignation to Pope Francis after facing criticism over his handling of sexual abuse in the church.
+Cardinal Rainer Maria Woelki, the archbishop of Cologne, has offered his resignation to Pope Francis after facing criticism for how he dealt with allegations of child abuse in the church.

 The Cologne archdiocese said Wednesday that the pope would make a decision on the matter "in due course."